CraigDT/markdown-cv/index.md

 **Team Leader - Onboarding**

 The Ever Nimble Onboarding Team started as an offshoot from the Implementation team, focused purely on onboarding new clients and building customer relationships.
 I led the Onboarding team reporting to the CTO/COO and then Manager of Procurement.
-Responsibilities included project management of client onboarding, working with the team to implement managed services and identification risks and opportunities during onboarding.
+Responsibilities included project management of client onboarding, working with the team to implement managed services and identification of risks and opportunities during onboarding.

 *Key Achievements*
 * Designing new procedures and processes for onboarding.